hemanth/functional-programming-jargon/contributing.md

 1. Target programmers that have no functional programming experience.
 1. We value understandability more than accuracy. e.g. It's okay to describe a functor as a container.
 1. Don't overuse jargon even if defined elsewhere in the document.
-1. Link to terms defined else where in the document when you use them.
+1. Link to terms defined in the document when you use them in a definition.
-1. No big walls of text
+1. Avoid big walls of text

 ## Code conventions
 Be consistent with other examples